fjp/fjp.github.io/collections/_design-patterns/command_pattern.md

 The following example is a remote control with multiple slots, where each slot has a corresponding on/off button.
 Each button will have its own command object assigned.
-The command object know which actions to call on the receiver.
+The command object knows which actions to call on its receiver.
+Additionally, there is an undo button on the remote which can also be implemented as `Command` as we will see later.

 The `Command` interface has one `execute()` method: